 Dublin UNESCO City of Literature Spoken Word Poetry Trail

-Join us for the UNESCO poetry trail through the city, curated by Linda Devlin, guided by John Cummins.
+Join us for the UNESCO poetry trail through the city, curated by Linda Devlin and Stephen James Smith, guided by John Cummins.

 Follow the trail of poetry readings as we celebrate the breadth and diversity of our contemporary poets and spoken word artists; Chiamaka Enyi-Amadi, Sasha Terfous, The Poet Geoff, Roxanna Nic Liam, John Cummins and Nicole Eve Rourke.